UniTime/unitime-doc/edit-instructor-roles.md

 ## Screen Description

 The Edit Instructor Roles page can be used to assign instructors (and other departmental personell) with roles using a single page.
-The user needs to have Instructor Role Edit permission to be able to set instructor roles.
-See [Instructor Roles](instructor-roles) page for more details.
+The user needs to have the Instructor Role Edit permission to be able to set instructor roles.
+See [Instructor Roles](instructor-roles) page for more detail.

 ![Edit Instructor Roles](images/edit-instructor-roles-1.png){:class='screenshot'}

 ## Details

 Each instructor of a department can be given a role.
-If a new person is looked up, an appropriate instructor is also created on the [Instructors](instructors) page.
+If a new person is looked up, an appropriate instructor is also created within the [Instructors](instructors) page.
 Administrative uses do only see instructors which already have a role given on this page.
 Users of department dependent roles (e.g., an event manager or a schedule manager) can see all instructors of their department(s).
 See the second screen shot.

 ![Edit Instructor Roles](images/edit-instructor-roles-2.png){:class='screenshot'}